In short: Facebook groups are undeniably valuable.

 Even HubSpot recently created its own private group, Marketer to Marketer.

 Most businesses should have a Facebook Page.
-A Page enables you to advertise on Facebook, and it's a public-facing profile to post company-relevant updates and announcements to Facebook users at-large.
+A Page is a public-facing profile to post company-relevant updates and announcements to Facebook users at-large.
+On the Page, you can run advertisements or sponsor posts you've created.

 If you‘re a nonprofit organization, a Page also enables you to post a ’Donate' button to increase donations from the Facebook community.

-Considering 1.56 billion people are on Facebook, it's vital your business has a Facebook Page to increase brand awareness, advertise to new audiences, collect audience insights, and even chat with users looking for customer service.
+Considering Nearly 3 billion people are on Facebook, it's vital that your business has a Facebook Page to increase brand awareness, advertise to new audiences, collect audience insights, and even chat with users looking for customer service.

 As Gary Vaynerchuk told HubSpot's CEO Brian Halligan, “...
 You can't be alive in the game without a Facebook.”